hphelion/documentation/cli.unix.configuration.md

 * No new feature requests will be honored
 * Bug reports will be accepted

-HP Helion Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).
+HP Helion Public Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).

 _________________________________________

-This page discusses how to set up an accounts and using the UNIX CLI for HP Helion Cloud.
+This page discusses how to set up an accounts and using the UNIX CLI for HP Helion Public Cloud.

 * [Account Setup](#AccountSetup)
 * [Account Edit](#EditAccount)